CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.4 Identity and Permission Management.md

 In institutions, employees often have user access to various IT systems such as production, test, quality assurance or project systems.
 These are usually in different areas of responsibility and are managed by different administrators.
 As a result, an identical and unique user ID is not used on all IT systems and there is usually no central overview of the user access on the individual IT systems.
 In such a scenario, it is not possible to immediately disable all user accesses of an employee in the event of an attack or password theft.
 Also, when an employee leaves the institution, all receipts can not be blocked immediately.

 ### 2 3 Inappropriate access, access and access rights management
 If the allocation of access, access and access rights is poorly regulated, this will quickly lead to serious security vulnerabilities, eg. B. by wild growth in the rights allocation.
 When introducing identity management systems or revisions, it often turns out that different people in different organizational units are responsible for assigning authorizations.
-This quickly causes users to get permissions on demand or, conversely, get them over unnecessarily complicated ways.
-Thus, on the one hand, missing authorizations can hamper the daily work, on the other hand, authorizations can be granted without requirement and thus pose a security risk.
+This quickly causes users to receive permissions on demand, or conversely, only through unnecessarily complicated ways to get them.
+Thus, on the one hand, missing authorizations can hinder the daily work, on the other hand, authorizations can be granted without requirement and thus pose a security risk.

 3 requirements
 ---------------